Absorption Spectra of Conjugated Dyes

 The literature procedures call for the use of methanol as a solvent.3,4 If you wish to explore the effect of solvent it is suggested that you use other polar organic solvents (e. g., tetrahydrofuran, acetonitrile, etc.) because of the poor solubility of these dyes in non-polar solvents and in water.
 Be sure to select solvents that do not absorb light in the same wavelength region as your dyes.

 Results and Analysis

-Carry out the calculations the necessary calculations and propagate the errors involved to the final answer.
+Carry out the necessary calculations and propagate the errors involved to the final answer.
 Be sure to read the questions raised in the texts3,4 as they may give you insight into the problem and suggest issues that you should address as part of your discussion.

 1. Platt, J. R. J. Chem.
 Phys.
 1954, 22, 1448.

 2. Kuhn, H. J. Chem.
 Phys.
 1949, 17, 1198.

 3. Shoemaker, D. P.; Garland, C. W. and Nibler, J. W. Experiments in Physical Chemistry, 7th Ed.; McGraw-Hill: New York, 2003, p.
 380-385.

 4. Halpern, A. M. and McBane, G. C. Experimental Physical Chemistry: A Laboratory Text book, 3rdEd.; Freeman: New York, 2006, p.
 39-1-39-9.